Anne Hegerty

-Anne Solway Hegerty (born 14 July 1958) is an English quizzer and television personality.
+Anne Solway Hegerty (born 14 July 1958) is a British professional quizzer and television personality.
 Since 2010, she has been a "chaser" on the ITV game show The Chase as "The Governess", and was a contestant on the 2018 series of the ITV reality show I'm a Celebrity...Get Me Out of Here!

 Early life

 Anne Solway Hegerty was born in the Westminster area of London on 14 July 1958.
 She studied journalism at the University of Edinburgh.
 She started her journalistic career in the 1980s as a reporter and feature writer at the South Wales Argus in Newport, before moving to Manchester.
 She also worked as a ghostwriter and wrote two books for American children's author Richard Scarry, but she said that the books "were a bit rubbish and nobody bought them".